Liars (Todd Rundgren album)

-Liars is the eighteenth album from Todd Rundgren, released in 2004.
-After a long period of experimentation with multimedia technology and late 20th century musical genres, Rundgren seemed to once again embrace the eclectic pop sensibilities that made him famous, as on his most well-known album, Something/Anything?.
+Liars is the eighteenth studio album by American musician Todd Rundgren, released on April 6, 2004 by Sanctuary Records.
+After a long period of experimentation with multimedia technology and late 20th century musical genres, Rundgren seemed to once again embrace the eclectic pop sensibilities that made him famous, as on his most well-known album, Something/Anything?
 As a result, the album received rave reviews, as many considered it a welcome return to form.

 Lyrically, every song deals in some way with the issue of truth - focusing more on half-truths than outright lies.
 From the liner notes: